-We have audited Valor Collegiate Academies' compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Valor Collegiate Academies' major federal programs for the year ended June 30, 2019.
+We have audited the charter schools comprised of Valor Collegiate Flagship and Valor Collegiate Voyager, collectively, "Valor Collegiate Academies" compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Valor Collegiate Academies' major federal programs for the year ended June 30, 2020.
 Valor Collegiate Academies' major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.